Synthetic population of binary Cepheids. I. The effect of metallicity and initial parameter distribution on characteristics of Cepheids' companions: Synthetic populations

 We used \ST\ to generate populations of 200\,000 binaries on the zero-age main sequence (ZAMS) of three metallicities $Z = 0.004, 0.008, 0.02$, and helium abundances $Y = 0.248, 0.256, 0.280$, reflecting the environmental properties of young stellar populations in the SMC, LMC, and MW, respectively.
 This metallicity comes from adopting the equation $\mathrm{[Fe/H]} = \log(Z) - \log(Z_\odot)$, assuming solar metallicity $Z_\sun = 0.02$ and $\mbox{[Fe/H]}_\mathrm{SMC} = -0.74 $ dex, $\mbox{[Fe/H]}_\mathrm{LMC} = -0.35$ dex \citep{lemasle17}.
-Throughout our study we refer to the primary component (A) as the more massive star on the ZAMS while the secondary (B) is the less massive one.
+Throughout our study, we refer to the primary component (A) as the more massive star on the ZAMS while the secondary (B) is the less massive one.
 The maximum evolutionary age considered for each binary is 14~Gyr.
 In order to create a synthetic population that consists purely of binaries with Cepheids, we created a filtering algorithm to test if either component in a (synthetic) binary has stellar parameters characteristic of Cepheids, described below.
 Only binaries with at least one component that passed the test were included in the final sample.

 First, we selected binaries with a component that crosses the instability strip (IS).
-Fig. \ref{fig:hr_tracks} shows two examples of stars that evolve through a Cepheid stage while inside the IS.
-The first crossing (IS1) happens when a star traverses IS in the Hertzsprung Gap, the second crossing (IS2) happens at the stage of core helium burning (blue loop) when a star traverses the IS towards the blue edge, and the third crossing (IS3) when it makes a blue loop towards the red edge.
-If a star makes its blue loop and 'turns around' while still inside the IS, the turning point divides its evolutionary stage into IS2 and IS3.
+Figure \ref{fig:hr_tracks} shows two examples of stars that evolve through a Cepheid stage while inside the IS.
+The first crossing (IS1) happens when a star traverses IS in the Hertzsprung Gap, the second crossing (IS2) happens at the stage of core helium burning (blue loop) when a star traverses the IS toward the blue edge, and the third crossing (IS3) happens when it makes a blue loop toward the red edge.
+If a star makes its blue loop and \emph{turns around} while still inside the IS, the turning point divides its evolutionary stage into IS2 and IS3.